leetcode-python-java/leetcode-python-java/en/1-1000/27-remove-element.md

 **Explanation**:

-Your function should return k = 5, with the first five elements of nums containing 0, 0, 1, 3, and 4.
+<p>Your function should return k = 5, with the first five elements of nums containing 0, 0, 1, 3, and 4.<br>
-Note that the five elements can be returned in any order.
+Note that the five elements can be returned in any order.<br>
-It does not matter what you leave beyond the returned k (hence they are underscores).
+It does not matter what you leave beyond the returned k (hence they are underscores).</p>

 ### [Constraints]